andrewbt/geotrellis-site/docs/tutorials/webservice/spray.rst

 Why?
 ^^^^

-The perhaps surprising result is that the difference in mean income is minor and if anything the proximity to farmers market to inversely related income per capita.
+The perhaps surprising result is that the difference in mean income is minor.
+If anything, proximity to a farmers market is inversely related to income per capita.
 Lets draw the ``filteredIncomeRaster`` raster to see why:

 .. image:: images/filtered.png

-Its a little difficult to tell without an overlay but it's apparent that the city of Philadelphia has a ready access to farmers markets but on average is lower income.
+It's a little difficult to tell without an overlay, but it's apparent that the City of Philadelphia has a ready access to farmers markets but on average is lower income.

 Analyze Route
 ^^^^^^^^^^^^^